-Here’s the essential matrix-fact: everybody is in charge.
-But nobody has all the power.
-The person who can tell sales what to do, hasn’t yet joined.
+In a matrix, everybody is in charge–and nobody has all the power.
+The person who can tell sales what to do, doesn’t exist.
 The person who can tell product development to make amazing things, isn’t on that list.
-The person who can tell IT to be world class, hasn’t arrived.
+The person who can tell IT to be world class, hasn’t yet joined.

 The matrix is terrifying for people who produce ideas and then hope their boss will tell everybody to use them.
 What they are really saying is, I can’t be bothered to take charge.

 But the matrix is great for people who have the skills to know what the firm needs, to know what colleagues need, and who bring ideas that really add value.

 This skill is called: marketing.

 Try This >> See your company as a market.
 Your bosses are your customers.
 Your colleagues are your customers.

 Walk the halls.
 Find out how you could help people around you make better decisions.
 But don’t just ask.
 To earn your seat at the table, bring an idea, bring an insight.
 Add value first.

 Then, start the marketing machine.
 Talk more about your idea.
 Bring your idea to more people.
 Win market share.